 Expert guidance for your Church of England wedding.

 Find one of our churches in the directory.

 The fact that the promises are made within a supportive community provides a setting in which the marriage can be supported and sustained.
 The Church building witnesses to the significance of love as the very reason for existence.

 The concept of covenant between the couple reflects the relationship between God and the world.
 The idea of the ‘sacrament of marriage’ reflects the miracle of what God is doing in human lives as you both make the promises together in the Church.

 Most people in the UK can be married by banns in their local church, but different rules apply to foreign nationals without the right of abode.
 However, it is recommended that all non-UK passport holders are married by Common Licence.

-It is now also possible to be married in a church other than your parish church if one or both of the couple has a 'qualifying connection' with another church.
-You can find your nearest churches using our Church Finder facility.
+It is now also possible to be married in a church other than your parish church if one or both of the couple has a ‘qualifying connection’ with another church.
+You can find your nearest churches using our directory facility.